anup113/anup113/README.md

 👯 I’m looking to collaborate on anything related to data anlysis, I especillay love eccomerce and sports data.

-⚽ I also love watching soccer and discussing about the tactical formations and play style of different team.
+⚽ I also love watching soccer and discussing about the tactical formations and play style of different teams.

 📫 Reach me at: aanup113@gmail.com | anup@huskers.unl.edu